Does CBD Oil Go Bad? Here’s What to Know

 - Smell - Just like food, CBD oil will tell you it’s off by its smell.
 You want your CBD oil to smell slightly earthy and grassy; off CBD will have an unpleasant, pungent smell that will warn you straight away.
 If you’re worried about how old your CBD oil is, grab the bottle and give it a sniff!

-The good news is that while expired CBD oil isn’t ideal, it’s unlikely to be bad for you.
+The good news is that while expired CBD oil isn’t ideal if you take it then it’s unlikely to be bad for you.
 The worst thing that will probably happen from letting your CBD oil sit around for too long is that it won’t be as effective.

 With time and exposure, CBD oil can degrade, meaning that it may become less effective.
 If you’re looking for CBD oil that is more likely to actually have an effect, make sure it’s not expired.

 To keep your CBD oil fresher for longer, here are some handy storage tips: